Object-ions/Jelly-Belly-Wiki-API-Data-Collection/worklog.md

 <!-- Dec 6, 2023 -->

-5:00- 5:25 PM - Add notes and document the scripts in this repo and the json files 6:05 - Add script to modify the data
+5:00- 5:25 PM - Add notes and document the scripts in this repo and the json files 6:05 - Add script to modify the data (to capitalize) 6:42 - Update API models to work with collections